-The credit reporting agency (CRA) must include your statement, or a summary of it, in any report that includes the disputed information.
+Once you file a statement about the dispute with a credit reporting agency (CRA), the agency must include your statement—or a summary of it—in any report that includes the disputed information.
 If the reporting agency assists you in writing the explanation, it may limit your statement to 100 words.
-Otherwise, there is no specific word limit, but it is a good idea to keep the statement very brief.
+Otherwise, there is no specific word limit.

 Don’t assume that adding a brief statement is the best way to deal with this issue.
 Quite frankly, few creditors who receive credit files read these statements, and credit scoring programs largely ignore them.

-Instead, it’s a good idea to explain the negative mark to subsequent creditors directly.
+So, it’s a good idea to explain the negative mark to subsequent creditors directly.
 Although even then, remember that in any David (consumer) vs. Goliath (credit reporting agency) dispute, creditors tend to believe Goliath.

 However, if you have supporting documentation for your dispute, that might help the creditor believe your story.
-For example, if you did not pay a bill because of the business’ improper conduct and can provide evidence that other consumers had similar problems with the same business (such as press reports that a government agency is investigating the business), the prospective creditor is more likely to believe your story.
+For example, if you didn't pay a bill because of the business’s improper conduct and can provide evidence that other consumers had similar problems with the same business (such as press reports that a government agency is investigating the business), the prospective creditor is more likely to believe your story.